Australian divorce law property settlement: Divorce Enduring Power of Attorney and Wills

-Separated Not Divorced: How Your Ex Can End Up With Your Estate
+Australian divorce law property settlement, How Your Ex Can End Up With Your Estate?

-Remembering to update your enduring power of attorney and will to reflect your new situation is vitally important to protect your estate and assets, ensuring that in the unlikely event or accident, your property does not pass to your ex-partner.
+Remembering to update your enduring power of attorney and will to reflect your new situation is vitally important to protect your estate and assets, ensuring that in the unlikely event of an accident, your property does not pass to your ex-partner.

 Wills and Intestacy

 If you were party to a serious relationship or marriage and have a will, chances are this document reflects your wishes for your estate to be left with your ex-partner.
 Even if this will does not leave property to your ex-partner, it may allocate them to be an executor or “administrator” of the estate, which would essentially place them in charge of the distribution of property.

 Depending on your relationship with your ex-partner, this could create several unnecessary problems for your family or children.
 Consequently, it is important to construct a new will following the breakdown of a marriage or relationship to reflect your current position, ensuring your property is safeguarded.

 For those thinking, “I don’t have a will, my ex won’t be able to do anything”, think again.
 In Queensland, the Uniform Civil Procedure Rules 1999 outline in the event a person becomes deceased without a valid will, the rules of intestacy will apply.

 In these events, the Court may grant Letters of Administration to a surviving spouse (which includes de facto partners) as a priority.
 This means, your ex-partner has priority to your property and assets in the event you pass away without a valid will.

 These intestacy rules specifically allocate $150,000.00 + household chattels + one-half or one- third of the estate’s residence to the spouse or de facto partner.
 This could mean your ex-partner receives a very large portion of your estate, even taking priority over your children.